-Adam Fish is cultural anthropologist, video producer, and senior lecturer in the Sociology Department at Lancaster University.
+Adam Fish is cultural anthropologist, video producer, and researcher.

 He employs ethnographic and creative methods to investigate how media technology and political power interconnect.
 Using theories from political economy and new materialism, he examines digital industries and digital activists.

 His book Technoliberalism (Palgrave Macmillan, 2017) describes his ethnographic research on the politics of internet video in Hollywood and Silicon Valley.
 His co-authored book After the Internet (Polity, 2017) reimagines the internet from the perspective of grassroots activists and citizens on the margins of political and economic power.